Vyridian/vxlisp/features.md

 ## Multiple inheritence

+Typesafe languages have a problem with complex inheritence structures.
+The Deadly Diamond of Death occurs when 2 classes inherit from a common class and then another class inherits from both of them. e.g. Dog extends Animal, Cat extends Animal, Hybrid extends Dog, Cat.
+Java avoided this by leaning on interfaces, but this still requires a lot of planning and code.

-vxlisp handles the problem of multiple inheritence in a similar way to Scala traits and Java interfaces.Instead of defining a separate interface, you simply use the :traits tag to list the types you inherit. vxlisp does the rest.
+vxlisp handles the problem of multiple inheritence in a similar way to Scala traits and Java interfaces.Instead of defining a separate interface, you simply use the :traits tag to list the types you inherit. vxlisp does the heavy lifting for you.

+    (type animal :extends struct)

+    (type dog :extends :struct :traits [animal])

+    (type cat :extends :struct :traits [animal])

+    (type hybrid :extends :struct :traits [dog, cat])

 ## Constructors